View Invariant Learning for Vision-Language Navigation in Continuous Environments: Method

 In VLN tasks, the quality of waypoint prediction is critical for navigation success.
 Recent works such as GVNav \cite{li2025ground} have observed that waypoint predictors trained under the standard viewpoint experience significant performance degradation when evaluated from a ground-level viewpoint.
 GVNav addresses this issue by retraining the waypoint predictor separately with ground-level viewpoint data, but this two-stage training strategy incurs a high training cost.
 In contrast, we propose an integrated teacher-student framework that enables robust waypoint prediction under varied viewpoints without additional training stages.

-The teacher and student models share the same waypoint predictor architecture, introduced earlier in Section \ref{sec:etpnav_pre}, where a transformer-based network predicts a dense heatmap of nearby navigable waypoints from panoramic RGB-D observations.
-Both the teacher model and the student model are initialized from the same one used in ETPNav \cite{an2024etpnav}.
+The teacher and student models share the same waypoint predictor architecture, introduced in Section \ref{sec:etpnav_pre}, where a transformer-based network predicts a dense heatmap of nearby navigable waypoints from panoramic RGB-D observations.
+Both the teacher and student models are initialized from the one used in ETPNav \cite{an2024etpnav}.
 As shown in Figure \ref{fig:method}(a), the teacher model is frozen, and operates on standard viewpoint observations.
-The student model processes varied viewpoint observations.
-To allow adaptation while maintaining efficiency, only the early linear transformation layers before the multi-head self-attention blocks are made trainable in the student model, which we refer to as the adapter module, while the rest of the model weights are kept frozen.
-This selective training ensures that the student can adjust to viewpoint variations smoothly.
+The student model processes varied viewpoint observations and adapts via lightweight adapter layers, while the rest of the weights are frozen.
+Figure~\ref{fig:wpd} illustrates the detailed architecture of the waypoint predictor student in Figure ~\ref{fig:method}(a).
+Importantly, the adapter is implemented as the original input linear layer of the predictor, which is made trainable during distillation, rather than being inserted as an additional module into the backbone.
 Formally, given an observation at time $t$, the teacher outputs waypoint logits $S_t^{\text{teacher}}$, and the student outputs $S_t^{\text{student}}$.
-To align the student with the teacher, we apply KL divergence as the distillation loss.
+To align the student with the teacher, we apply KL divergence as the distillation loss:

 where both logits are normalized by softmax before computing divergence.
-During graph construction, we sample between the teacher and student predictions with a probability $p_2$ to build the local topological map $G_t$.
+During graph construction, we sample either the teacher or student predictions, with probability $p_2$ or $1-p_2$ respectively, to build the local topological map $G_t$.